Starting a towing company can be a lucrative business venture. However, many things need to be considered before starting such a business.

 Tow vehicles must also be registered and titled in your name.
 Check with your state's motor vehicle department for more information on registering and titling towing vehicles on your business location.

-Most states require that tow truck businesses have a surety bond.
-This type of bond protects customers from any losses due to dishonest or incompetent tow truck drivers.
+Most states require that towing companies have a surety bond.
+This type of bond protects customers from any losses due to dishonest or incompetent truck drivers.